 First, we’ll look at inkjet printers

 .
-Inkjet printers run the gamut from basic, single-use document printer, a high-quality photo printer or an all-in-one copier, scanner, printer.
+Inkjet printers run the gamut from basic, single-use document printer, a high-quality photo printer, or an all-in-one copier, scanner, printer.

 How inkjet printers work

 These printers work by forcing ink through holes in a printhead.
 They’re capable of producing high-quality photo printouts as well as black and white and color documents.
-Inkjet printers are considered the best type of printers for blending colors seamlessly in photos, making them a great option for graphics-oriented businesses.
+Inkjet printers are considered the best type of printer for blending colors seamlessly in photos, making them a great option for graphics-oriented businesses.

 What sorts of inkjet printers are available today?
 A huge variety - the best type of printer for you depends on what you’ll be using it for, how many people will be using it, and whether it’s for home, business, or enterprise use.

 Printers like the HP DeskJet 3755 All-in-One Printer

 use inkjet technology for basic home printing like documents or emails.
 But it can also print out lab-quality photos and features additional scanning and copying capabilities.

 Boasting the title of the smallest all-in-one home printer, it’s the perfect addition to a home office with varying needs.

 Inkjet printers aren’t just an option for families or those running a mobile office.
 They’re also for high-end, image-heavy businesses.
 Business models of inkjet printers tend to have a much higher print speed to keep up with the day-to-day volume of a workplace.